statechannels/statechannels/packages/nitro-protocol/docs/app-devs/quick-start-dapp.md

 ## App <> Wallet security

-Having the wallet served in an iframe from a different domain to the app is an important component from a security standpoint.
+Having the wallet served in an iFrame from a different domain to the app is an important component from a security standpoint.
 It means app <> wallet communication is cross-origin and therefore disabled by default, but capable of being selectively enabled on a per-origin (per-app) basis.

 Ethereum wallets will typically prompt the user, when triggered by an application, to approve access to the accounts it controls for the domain that application is served from.
 Wallets should not implicitly trust applications or grant them access to sign away assets, because unknown applications could contain malicious code and put those asssets at risk.